 12. Browse for reviews

 Reviews can tell much more about a product than any marketing content does.
 It already has a message if there is no review, or the item got just a very few ones.
 Try to buy such a product where enough and convincing review is available.
 If you find some negative opinions, it is not a problem.
 That way, you can be sure that the reviews are real, not just some fake buyer-catching scams.

 Personally, I prefer products with real pictures uploaded by buyers much more than a thousand words.
 You can decide if the actual product looks and works the way you imagined by the listing.

 13. Check the warranty and return conditions

 As a final confirmation that your decision is perfect, have a look at the conditions of the warranty and return.
 Many manufacturers and sellers provide a trial period – 90 days or 100 days- so you can send back the product if it does not match your needs until the end of this period.
 You have not much to lose if you are not satisfied, send it back and get another comforter.
-Warranty can vary from a product by product.
+Warranty can vary from product to product.
 Go for a comforter that conditions you find fair enough.

 You are done with the 13 steps that are worth thinking over when you need a new comforter.
 I hope you are not thinking of it anymore like rocket science and will be confident enough to buy your new comforter.